Charité – Universitätsmedizin Berlin, Germany

 Geneva University Hospitals, Switzerland

 The Geneva University Hospitals are heirs to a centuries-long tradition of excellence in medicine and science.
-The HUG represents a merger all public hospitals in Geneva.
+The HUG represents a merger of all public hospitals in Geneva.

 Imperial College London, UK